Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

+> [!NOTE]
-User commands can only have one parameter and its type must be an implementation of [IUser].
+> User commands can only have one parameter and its type must be an implementation of [IUser].

 ## Message Commands